 The information technology job field is exhibiting a trend that runs contrary to the still tight global employment trends, especially in Europe and the United States.
 Whereas the overall job market is challenging due to high unemployment, the number of original jobs for developers is growing.

-In both the EU and the US, demand for programmers surpasses the number of newly qualified IT workers.
-In the EU alone, there were a staggering 700,000 unfilled technology jobs last year.
-The number of tech jobs grew 3% from the year before, but the number of people looking for jobs who were qualified to fill these positions fell and continues to shrink.
+In both the EU and the US, the need for programmers is greater than the number of newly trained IT workers.
+In the EU alone, there were about 700,000 unfilled tech jobs last year.
+While tech jobs increased by 3% from the previous year, the number of qualified job seekers decreased and keeps getting smaller.

 In the US, this job-to-worker gap is even more impressive.
 In information technology, jobs are growing at twice the national average.
 Currently, 60% of all STEM-related jobs (Science, Technology, Engineering, Math) are in computer science, but only 2% of students graduating in STEM fields actually study computer science.